yasasgit/thirasara/README.md

-# Agriculture Management System
+# Thirasara

-This repository contains an Agriculture Management System that aims to assist both agricultural offices/officers and farmers in managing their agricultural activities effectively.
+This repository contains an Agriculture Management System that aims to assist both agricultural officers and farmers in managing their agricultural activities effectively.
 The system provides various capabilities and features to enhance decision-making processes and optimize crop production.

 ## User Capabilities

-### Agricultural Office/Officer
+### Agricultural Officer

-As an agricultural office or officer, the system offers the following capabilities:
+The system offers the following capabilities for agricultural officers:

 1. **Crop Prediction**: Utilize advanced algorithms to predict crop yields based on historical data and environmental factors.
 2. **Total Land Usage**: Track and manage the total land usage in the area to ensure efficient utilization of agricultural resources.
-3. **Top 3 or 5 Diseases in the Area**: Identify and monitor the top 3 or 5 prevalent diseases in the region to take necessary preventive measures.
+3. **Top Diseases in the Area**: Identify and monitor the top prevalent diseases in the region to take necessary preventive measures.
-4. **Top 3 Crops (Rice)**: Analyze and provide insights on the top 3 rice crops suitable for the specific area.
+4. **Top Crops (Rice)**: Analyze and provide insights on the top rice crops suitable for the specific area.

-Nice-to-have functions for agricultural offices/officers:
+Additional functions for agricultural officers:

 1. **Weather Data**: Access real-time weather data to make informed decisions and adjust agricultural strategies accordingly.
 2. **Market Information**: Provide market-related information such as crop prices and demand, enabling better decision-making for farmers.